robmoore-i/AdaptiveCompression/README.md

 # Dissertation

-No readme because it's all stored in the report (the pdf file).
+No readme because it's all stored in the report and the presentation slides (the pdf files).